Information Theoretic Text-to-Image Alignment: Preliminaries

-For many problems of interest, precise computation of \gls{MI} is not an easy task~\cite{mcallester2020formal, paninski2003estimation}.
+For many problems of interest, precise computation of \gls{MI} is not trivial~\citep{mcallester2020formal, paninski2003estimation}.
 Consequently, a wide range of techniques for \gls{MI} estimation have flourished.
-In this work, we focus on realistic and high-dimensional data, which calls for recent advances in \gls{MI} estimation~\cite{papamakarios2017masked, belghazi2018mine, oord2019representation, song2019understanding, rhodes2020telescoping, letizia2022copula, brekelmans2023improving, kong2024interpretable}.
-In particular, we capitalize on a recent method~\cite{franzese2024minde}, that relies on the theory behind continuous-time diffusion processes \cite{song2021a} and uses the Girsanov Theorem \cite{oksendal2003stochastic} to show that score functions can be used to compute the \gls{KL} divergence between two distributions, as well as the (conditional) entropy of a random variable.
-In what follows, we use a simplified notation, and gloss over several mathematical details to favor intuition over rigor.
-Here we consider discrete-time diffusion models, which are equivalent to the continuous-time counterpart under the variational formulation, up to constants and discretization errors \cite{song2021a}.
+In this work, we focus on realistic and high-dimensional data, which calls for recent advances in \gls{MI} estimation~\citep{papamakarios2017masked, belghazi2018mine, oord2019representation, song2019understanding, rhodes2020telescoping, letizia2022copula, brekelmans2023improving, kong2024interpretable}.
+In particular, we capitalize on a recent method~\citep{franzese2024minde}, that relies on the theory behind continuous-time diffusion processes \citep{song2021a} and uses the Girsanov Theorem \citep{oksendal2003stochastic} to show that score functions can be used to compute the \gls{KL} divergence between two distributions.
+In what follows, we use a simplified notation and gloss over several mathematical details to favor intuition over rigor.
+Here we consider discrete-time diffusion models, which are equivalent to the continuous-time counterpart under the variational formulation, up to constants and discretization errors \citep{song2021a}.

-We begin by considering the two arbitrary random variables $\mbz, \mbp$ which are sampled from the joint distribution $p_{\text{latent},\text{prompt}}$, where the former corresponds to the distribution of the projections in a latent space of the image distribution, and the latter to the distribution of prompts used for conditional generation.
-Then, following the approach in~\cite{franzese2024minde}, with the necessary adaptation to the discrete domain (see \Cref{app:minde} for details), point-wise \gls{MI} estimation can be obtained as follows
+We begin by considering the two arbitrary random variables $\mbz$ and $\mbp$ which are sampled from the joint distribution $p_{\text{latent},\text{prompt}}$, where the former corresponds to the distribution of the projections in a latent space of the image distribution, and the latter to the distribution of prompts used for conditional generation.
+Then, following the approach in~\citep{franzese2024minde}, with the necessary adaptation to the discrete domain (see \Cref{app:minde} for details), point-wise \gls{MI} estimation can be obtained as follows: